IngvarLeerimaa/Nets-demo/README.md

 # Nets Demo Application

 This is a simple RESTful web service application built using Spring Boot.
 It provides endpoints for managing lists of numbers, storing them in an H2 in-memory database, and includes unit and integration tests to ensure functionality and quality.

 Task description for given work can be accessed [here.](springboot_task.md)

 ## Features

 - CRUD operations on lists of numbers via REST endpoints.
-- In-memory storage using H2 database.
+- H2 in-memory storage.
 - Layered architecture following Domain-Driven Design principles.
 - Unit and integration tests using JUnit, Mockito, and Spring Boot Test.